Thickness or height of your terrace structure

 -

-Then place a drainage pipe that opens into the sump or drain.
-You place the tube in a slope so that the water can flow away.
+Then place a drainage pipe that leads into the settling pit or drain.
+Place the pipe at a slope so that the water can flow away.

 -

 Then pour 10 to 20 cm of concrete rubble in several layers.
-You vibrate it again and again with a vibrating plate.
-This way you prevent your driveway or terrace from sinking later.
-The concrete rubble provides a pressure-resistant surface, but must be permeable to water.
+Compact each layer with a vibrating plate.
+This way, you avoid your driveway or terrace sinking later on.
+The concrete rubble provides a pressure-resistant base, but it must be permeable to water.

 -